A locally operated division of Domingue Masonry

-Licensed, insured masonry experts serving Baton Rouge, LA with durable brick, stone, and block work that looks great and lasts.
-Call today for your free estimate.
+Licensed, insured masonry experts in Baton Rouge, LA delivering long lasting brick, stone, and concrete work for homes and businesses.
+Call today for your free on site estimate.

-Free estimate Professional stone masonry in Baton Rouge, LA for walls, veneers, patios, and entryways.
-Get durable natural stonework tailored to your home.
-Call for a free stone quote today.
+Free estimate Professional stone masonry in Baton Rouge, LA for walls, veneers, steps, and patios.
+Natural stonework built to last.
+Call today for a free stone masonry quote.

-Free estimate Upgrade your home with brick veneers in Baton Rouge, LA.
-Professional brick veneer installation for siding, facades, and accents.
-Call today for a free brick veneer quote.
+Free estimate High quality brick veneers in Baton Rouge, LA for siding, accents, and facades.
+Lightweight brick veneer installation.
+Call today for a free veneer masonry estimate.

-Free estimate Custom brick retaining walls in Baton Rouge, LA for yards, gardens, and slopes.
-Strong, attractive brick landscape walls.
-Call now for a free retaining wall estimate.
+Free estimate Durable brick retaining walls in Baton Rouge, LA for yards, gardens, and slopes.
+Functional and decorative wall construction.
+Call today for a free wall estimate.

-Free estimate Professional tuckpointing in Baton Rouge, LA to repair cracked and failing mortar joints in brick.
+Free estimate Expert tuckpointing in Baton Rouge, LA to repair brick mortar joints and stop water damage.
 Restore strength and appearance.
-Call for a free tuckpointing inspection today.
+Call today for a free tuckpointing quote.

-Free estimate Custom brick fireplaces in Baton Rouge, LA, indoors and outdoors.
-Design, construction, and repair of brick fireplace surrounds and hearths.
-Call for a free fireplace quote.
+Free estimate Custom brick fireplaces in Baton Rouge, LA for indoor living rooms and outdoor patios.
+New builds and repairs.
+Call today for a free brick fireplace estimate.

-Free estimate Custom brick mailbox construction in Baton Rouge, LA.
-Build or repair brick mailboxes that match your home and withstand the elements.
-Call today for a free mailbox quote.
+Free estimate Custom brick mailboxes in Baton Rouge, LA for lasting curb appeal.
+Masonry column mailboxes and repairs.
+Call today for a free brick mailbox estimate.

-Free estimate Chimney masonry repair in Baton Rouge, LA for cracked crowns, loose bricks, and leaks.
-Keep your brick chimney safe and sound.
-Call today for a chimney inspection.
+Free estimate Expert chimney masonry repair in Baton Rouge, LA for cracked bricks, crowns, and mortar joints.
+Protect your home from leaks.
+Call today for a free chimney quote.

-Free estimate Concrete and block masonry in Baton Rouge, LA for walls, foundations, and repairs.
-Strong CMU construction for homes and additions.
-Call today for a free block wall estimate.
+Free estimate Quality concrete and block masonry in Baton Rouge, LA for walls, foundations, and repairs.
+Strong CMU construction.
+Call today for a free block masonry estimate.

 Call (225) 529-3483 or fill out the form.
 We respond within 24 hours, no commitment.